Regulus343/SolidSite/readme.md

 This will return the `title.heading` config item or the `title` config item if a heading title is not set.
 This can be used in cases where you want to make the heading of the page different from what is in the web page's `title` tag.
 You may also use `setSubHeading()` and `subHeading()` should you require a sub heading.

+**Setting the page title prefix:**

+	Site::setTitlePrefix('Forum'); // set a prefix only for the document title itself

+	Site::setTitlePrefix('Forum', true); // set a prefix for the document title as well as the page heading

 <a name="highlighting-menu-items"></a>
 ## Highlighting Menu Items Based on Section and Sub Section